FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Receive 6 stones

-All players receive 6 stones from the central stash.
+- All players receive 6 stones from the central stash.

-Players with a personal stone stash may choose to add stones to their stones for the current game at this time only.
+- Players with a personal stone stash may choose to add stones to their stones for the current game at this time only.

-Note: You can only loose stones added to the current game.
+- You can only loose stones added to the current game.
 Stones in a players personal stash can only be used to bet on the Einhorn and add stones for the next game.

 ## Determine the winner